marina601/discover-malta/TESTING.md

   - During testing, I have struggled to get the pagination working on search and filter query sets.
 I have spent some time with @John_ci and have managed to solve these issues using logic from this [YouTube tutorial](https://www.youtube.com/watch?v=YlMxfqcw77s) for both queries.
   - The issue I have also encountered was when the sort functionality was set in descending order for the family_friendly field.
 To solve this issue quickly, I have created a custom function with the query set.
   - Sorting float field values was also tricky.
 I have managed to find a solution by importing an "F" function from Django, which accepts null values.

+## Webhook Handler
+   - During testing noticed the success webhook handler was failing when the user was authenticated.
+I have fixed it by explicitly getting the user from the Account model, assigning the value to the user profile and if the 'save info' checkbox was checked, updating both account and profile models.

 ##### back to [content](#table-of-content)